 Many employers invest in measures to protect and enhance employee health and wellbeing.
 They know a happy, healthy workforce is an engaged, productive workforce.

 Sadly, encouraging healthy habits and providing health benefits isn’t always enough.

 Life today makes it increasingly hard to make healthy choices at work, despite employers’ best intentions.
-For example, a workplace cake culture makes it hard to avoid excess sugary food intake, while a sedentary role means it’s hard to avoid inactivity.
+For example, a workplace cake culture makes it hard to avoid sugar or excess intake, while a sedentary role means it’s hard to avoid inactivity.
 Both these, and other lifestyle factors, increase health risk and could even undermine health and wellbeing investment.

-I aim to help organisations develop healthy working environments so their people are healthy, and more likely to be happy and engaged, and the impact of wellbeing investment can be maximised.
+I help organisations develop healthy working environments so that employees are healthy, happy and engaged, and the impact of wellbeing investment can be maximised.

-Working with individuals through 1:1 health coaching, groups through talks and workshops, and top teams through briefings, we can enhance your environment using nutrition, movement and exercise, stress management, social support as well as small changes to the physical environment.
+Through 1:1 health coaching, talks and workshops and top team briefings, we can enhance your environment using nutrition, movement and exercise, stress management, social support as well as small changes to the physical environment.

 Contact me to discuss how I could help your organisation.

 Executive coaching is a well-established way to improve performance.
 Health coaching can have even broader-reaching effects.

 When we're tired, stressed and not eating properly our performance suffers.
 Health coaching can improve energy and mental acuity and reduce stress.
 It can also impact absenteeism and presenteeism while increasing engagement.
 Importantly, your employer value proposition is enhanced: research shows employees are healthier if they perceive their employers value employee health.